OfficeDev/open-xml-docs/docs/how-to-move-a-slide-to-a-new-position-in-a-presentation.md

 The sample code for counting the number of slides consists of two overloads of the method **CountSlides**.
-The first overload uses a **string** parameter and the second overload uses a <span class="keyword">PresentationDocument</span> parameter.
+The first overload uses a **string** parameter and the second overload uses a **PresentationDocument** parameter.
 In the first **CountSlides** method, the sample code opens the presentation document in the **using** statement.
-Then it passes the <span class="keyword">PresentationDocument</span> object to the second <span class="keyword">CountSlides</span> method, which returns an integer number that represents the number of slides in the presentation.
+Then it passes the **PresentationDocument** object to the second **CountSlides** method, which returns an integer number that represents the number of slides in the presentation.

 ```csharp